petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 ### I'm on Reserved Instances (RIs) with DCsv2.
 How Do I Handle Migration?
 If you have active Reserved Instances for DCsv2-series VMs, follow these steps:
-- **Step 1**: Review Current Reservations
+1. Review Current Reservations
     * Check your active RIs in the [Azure portal](/azure/cost-management-billing/reservations/manage-reserved-vm-instance).
     * Identify which RIs expires or are affected by the VM retirement.

-- **Step 2**: Migrate and Manage Your RIs <br>Depending on your business needs, consider these options:
+1. Migrate and Manage Your RIs <br>Depending on your business needs, consider these options:
-1. Exchange Existing Reservations:
+- Exchange Existing Reservations:
    * Swap current RIs for a new VM series without any penalties.
    * Refer to the [RI Exchange Guide](/azure/cost-management-billing/reservations/exchange-and-refund-azure-reservations)
-1. Trade-In for Savings Plan:
+- Trade-In for Savings Plan:
    * Convert your existing RIs into an Azure Savings Plan for compute.
    * This offers flexibility across VM families and regions.
    * Follow the [Azure RI Trade-In Tutorial](/azure/cost-management-billing/savings-plan/reservation-trade-in).
-1. Purchase New RIs:
+- Purchase New RIs:
     * Buy new reservations that align with your new VM series.
     * Consider shorter terms (1-year) for flexibility